graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

 You can use either **Gradle** or **Maven** to set up your Java project:

-- for Gradle projects, navigate to the Gradle folder with `cd gradle`
-- for Maven projects, navigate to the Maven folder with `cd maven`

 ### Create a New Gradle Java Project